ContextLab/brainfit-task/README.md

 # BrainFit-MTurk
-files for Brainfit MTurk experiment using PsiTurk and JsPsych

-This repo contains a suite of memory tasks developed using JsPsych and PsiTurk, including a word list task with spoken recall, a naturalistic movie clip and spoken recall, a vocab-image pair learning task, and a spatial task in which users drag icons across the screen to locations they were presented in.
+This repo contains a suite of memory tasks developed using JsPsych and PsiTurk, including a word list task with spoken recall, a naturalistic movie clip and spoken recall, a vocabulary-image pair learning task, and a spatial task in which users drag icons across the screen to locations they were presented in.
 These tasks are aimed at probing several memory domains and relating these findings to individual's physical activity levels via Fitbit data acquired through the Fitbit web API.

 ## Introduction